HJS-HJS/carla-racing-game/README.md

-# ICT Human Resource Development Fair - CARLA Simulator Demo Booth
+# CARLA Simulator Racing Demo Booth

 This project is a CARLA-based driving simulation experience designed for a public demonstration booth.
 One vehicle is controlled by a human driver using the Logitech G29 steering wheel, while the other is autonomously driven using our custom algorithm.